sidju/sid/alt-reverse-polish-syntax.md

 # Syntax plan:

-Initial Reverse Polish Notation based functional syntax
+Alternate reverse Polish Notation based functional syntax

-Treats functions as functions first but allows "escaping" them by placing a `!` in front (specific character definitely in question), since functions are more commonly invoked than used as values.
+Treats functions as value first and function second, since that makes the handling of functions more consistent with the rest of the language.

 ## Literals: